Maya-Hacker/python-games/craters/README.md

 ## Features
 - 100 triangular craters with neural network-controlled movement
+- Energy system:
+  - Craters consume energy when moving and rotating
+  - Craters must collect green food pellets to replenish energy
+  - Energy level displayed as a red number on each crater
+  - Craters get brighter as they gain more energy
+  - Craters that run out of energy transform into new food pellets
 - Visual enhancements:
   - Cyan dot indicating direction of movement
   - Color-changing sensors (red when detecting close objects, green when clear)
+  - Green food pellets appear randomly on the screen
 - Each crater has 8 sensors detecting:
   - Distance to walls in different directions
   - Distance to other craters in different directions
 - Simple neural network with:
-  - 16 inputs (8 directions x 2 readings per direction)
+  - 17 inputs (8 directions x 2 readings per direction + energy level)
   - 12 hidden neurons
   - 3 outputs (forward thrust, reverse thrust, rotation)
 - Realistic physics with: